kilfour/SOFG-Mods/README.md

 ### The Witch's Stories ###

 When in a human settlement disperse all your power to spread nightmare's to the population, raising madness by twice your power.

+### Words Not Her Own ###

+Petition the order, in order to become it's vessel, it's prophet.
+Requires 10 Witches Power.
+The ritual needs to be started at a coven or temple and the witch can not already be a prophet.